Information for Law Enforcement and Legal Entities

 Cremated Remains

-Only after a reasonably diligent search has been performed and the next of kin or rightful owner is not located, shall the law enforcement agency notify the Medical Examiner-Coroner.
-The law enforcement agency will contact the Coroner to schedule an appointment whereby the remains and the found property report may be transferred to the custody of the Coroner.
+Pursuant to Health and Safety Code section 7104, the law enforcement agency with possession of the cremated remains should initiate a found property report and attempt to return the remains to the next of kin or rightful owner by performing a reasonably diligent search for the next of kin or rightful owner.
+Only after a reasonably diligent search has been performed and the next of kin or rightful owner is not located, shall the law enforcement agency notify the Medical Examiner.
+The law enforcement agency will contact the Medical Examiner to schedule an appointment whereby the remains and the found property report may be transferred to the custody of the Medical Examiner.

 Skeletal Remains / Miscellaneous Bones